 30 Day Satisfaction Guarantee: If for any reason you are unhappy with your purchase, you may return it for an exchange or a credit towards any other product within 30 Days,

 no questions asked.
 In order to provide you with high quality products, we do not issue any refunds unless the product arrives defective.

 Not responsible for typographical or illustrative errors.
 Prices, specifications, and images are subject to change without notice.

 EyeSpyPro is not responsible for any shipment that is seized by any Government Customs or Border Protection Agency.
 We are not responsible for any duties, import fees, taxes, VAT charges, or any other fee that you are charged to ship it to you.

 Any camera that is not advertised as a day/night, low light, or low lux camera will not perform well in low light, and not at all in the dark.
 Make sure you know what you are ordering before you order it, and feel free to call us @ the number above or send us an email using the Contact link above.

 Do not buy any infrared illuminator if your camera is not an IR camera.
 It has to have a removable IR-Cut filter that slides out of the way at night for the camera to recognize the IR.

-Shipping prices are for one item.
-If you order more than one item, including complete systems, we will adjust the order and charge the actual shipping price.
+Shipping prices are for one small item.
+If you order more than one small item, including complete systems, we will adjust the order and charge the actual shipping price.